mbshaw/inkscan/README.md

 * Open the **Ink Scan** app from the icon on the device the date field will contain todays date.
 You can change this if you want to use a different date but be consistent with the date format i.e. dd/mm/yyyy
 * Enter the Job number in the 'Job Number' field below
+* Enter the wieght in the 'Weight' field below
-* Tap on the Barcode field to select it (it will have a blue border to sow it is selected)
+* Tap on the Barcode field to select it (it will have a blue border to show it is selected)
 * Scan the barcode of the ink batch codes. this will create a new line in the table
+* The Weight and Barcode fields willl Clear and the Weight field will be selected again. you will need to add a new weight before you can scan another barcode.

 ## Save table as CSV
 The save as CSV button will Save the current table as a CSV file.
 Depending on the browser settings this should save to the **'Downloads'** folder